 54% YEAR-ON-YEAR GROWTH ON AI INVESTMENT

-China’s 13th Five Year Plan accentuated on the development of Artificial Intelligence ranked 6 most important task among the 69 total tasks.
-The year 2019 was the year of big strides in China: development of 5G, new smart channels, and retail solutions.
+China’s 13th Five Year Plan accentuated the development of Artificial Intelligence ranked 6 most important task among the 69 total tasks.
+The year 2019 was the year of big strides in China: the development of 5G, new smart channels, and retail solutions.
 China plays a key role in the world AI development stage.
 In 2019, China’s total value of AI venture capital investments increased by 54% to reach $7,4 billion!

 Advertisers’ and marketers’ use of AI has increased the efficiency of China’s marketing industry by 20 percent.
-If AI can have such an impact, other technologies are not to put aside.
-The Internet of Things (IoT), augmented reality (AR), virtual reality (VR), advanced speech and facial recognition can all enhance user experiences and create a stronger engagement from consumers.
+If AI can have such an impact, other technologies are not to be put aside.
+The Internet of Things (IoT), augmented reality (AR), virtual reality (VR), and advanced speech and facial recognition can all enhance user experiences and create stronger engagement from consumers.
 These technologies are the main field of research of Tencent’s subsidiaries, the parent company of WeChat.

 WECHAT IOS 7.0

 Tencent, known for its instant messaging app Wechat, Baidu, for its search engine, Alibaba and JD.com, for their e-commerce platforms, are the most important Chinese companies in the technology sector.
 Thanks to their significant amount of users, the data generated allowed them to extend the number of channels to reach consumers and create even more personalized content.
 This phenomenon can be illustrated by Wechat’s recent update.